osa1/StrictCore/README.md

 {t1, t2, ...}       -- thunk, sugar for <> -> <t1, t2, ...>.
                     -- (# #) -> (# t1, t2, ... #) in Core syntax
 ```

+## Translation from Core to StrictCore

+We follow Figures 9 and 10 of the paper.